Wind Ensemble and Chamber Winds

 Auditions are required for placement into the Wind Ensemble, Wind Symphony, and Chamber Winds.
 You do not need to be a music major to schedule an audition.
 Auditions are not required for Symphonic Band.

-Join the Marching Band
+Join the 2024 Sudler Trophy- winning Pride of Arizona Marching Band

 Sign up is open for Marching Band.
 No audition necessary for wind instruments.
 Visit the Pride of Arizona site for information on joining the Pride of Arizona Marching Band and Pep Band.

-Honor Band
+2024 High School Honor Band

 The University of Arizona High School Honor Band offers students & musicians from across the western states to perform in concert on The University or Arizona campus.
-Membership is based upon experience and playing ability.
+Placement is based upon experience and playing ability.

 History of the UA Bands

-The University of Arizona Department of Bands is part of the UA Fred Fox School of Music in the College of Fine Arts.
+The University of Arizona Band Department is part of the School of Music in the College of Fine Arts.
 UA BANDS provide world-class musical opportunities for students of all majors and backgrounds.
-From the finest concert experiences to the thrills of marching for nearly 60,000 fans at Arizona Stadium, all students at the University of Arizona can find a musical home in our outstanding ensembles.
-In 2002, the band department celebrated its 100th anniversary with four concert bands and the “Pride of Arizona” marching and UA Pep Band.
+From the finest concert experiences to the thrills of marching with the 2024 Sudler Trophy winning Pride of Arizona for nearly 60,000 fans at Arizona Stadium, all students at the University of Arizona can find a musical home in our outstanding ensembles.